mxenabled/widget-post-message-definitions/README.md

 ## Development

-- `bundle install`, install depedencies.
-- `bundle exec rubocop`, run linter.
+After checking out the repo, run `bin/setup` to install dependencies.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Run `bundle exec rubocop` to run the linter.
+See `.ruby-version` for the required version of Ruby.